 Associated Students of LCSC

 All students are encouraged to participate in ASLCSC functions actively or as observers.
-ASLCSC Senate meetings are open to the public and the ASLCSC executive office operates with an “open door” policy.
-The ASLCSC is the government of the students and serves all LCSC students.
-For information, call 208-792-2256.
+ASLCSC Council meetings are open to the public and the ASLCSC Office operates with an “open door” policy. .
+For information, call 208-792-2256 or stop by SUB 219/220.

 All currently enrolled LCSC students are members of the Associated Students of LCSC.
-To be eligible for a Student Government Office, elected or appointed, students shall be in good standing with the college and maintain a collegiate cumulative grade point average of at least 2.5.
-Elected or appointed members shall carry at least eight (6) credits per semester throughout their term.
+To be eligible for a Student Government Office, students shall be in good standing with the college and maintain a collegiate cumulative grade point average of at least 2.5.

 Warrior Entertainment Board

 The Warrior Entertainment Board (WEB) is a student organization that plans and implements many social, cultural, and educational activities both on and off campus.
 The WEB is managed by students and funded by student fees.
-To join a committee, contact the Student Activities Department in SUB 208 or at 208-792-2804, or contact the WEB in SUB 218, 208-792-2069, or firstname.lastname@example.org.
+The WEB operates with a Chairperson, Vice-Chairperson, and 5 program leads.
+To join the WEB, contact the Student Activities Department in SUB 220 or at 208-792-2804, or contact the WEB in SUB 218, 208-792-2069, or firstname.lastname@example.org.

-Lewis-Clark State College offers the opportunity to be involved in over 70 different student clubs or organizations.
+Lewis-Clark State College offers the opportunity to be involved in numerous different student clubs or organizations.
 Recognized student clubs and organizations represent the full spectrum of interests of LCSC students in areas including cultural activities, academics, recreation, religious, social, and other interests.
 Student Activities serves as a resource center for faculty and staff who serve as advisors to student organizations.
-Visit http://www.lcsc.edu/student-clubs/, for a list of all student clubs and organizations at LCSC.
-This list includes advisors, purposes, and other pertinent information.
+Visit http://www.lcsc.edu/student-activities/clubs-organizations/ for a list of all student clubs and organizations at LCSC.
+This list includes advisors, purpose statement, officers, and other pertinent information.
 For additional information or to start a new club, please contact the Student Activities Department at email@example.com or 208-792-2804.

 The Pathfinder, a weekly student newspaper, provides an opportunity for student expression and serves as a means of communication.
 It offers valuable experience in writing, editing, copy-reading, photography, advertising, and design.
 By fulfilling certain basic requirements, students may earn academic credit for staff participation.
 The Pathfinder is available online at www.lcsc.edu/pathfinder.
 The Talking River is a student publication that displays the creative writing and artistic talents of LCSC students, faculty, and international authors.
 The Talking River is produced by students and is available on an annual subscription basis.
 It is published under the auspices of the Division of Humanities.